XiaomengLiu6/ST558-project3/ed_level_eq_5.md

-    toc: true
-    toc_depth: 3
-    number_sections: false

-    name<-c("grade K through 8","grade 9 through 11","a high school credential","some college or technical school","bachelors degree or higher")
+    name<-c("grade K through 8","grade 9 through 11","a high school credential",
-    paste0("This is the automated generated md file for the education level ",params$ed_level,",which means that the highest level of education is ",name[as.numeric(params$ed_level)])
+            "some college or technical school","bachelors degree or higher") paste0("This is the automated generated md file for the education level ", params$ed_level,",which means that the highest level of education is ", name[as.numeric(params$ed_level)])

     ## [1] "This is the automated generated md file for the education level 5,which means that the highest level of education is bachelors degree or higher"

-    #education level 2:  highest level of education is grade K through 8
-    #education level 3:  highest level of education is grade 9 through 11
-    #education level 4:  highest level of education is a high school credential
-    #education level 5:  highest level of education is "some college" or technical school
-    #education level 6:  highest level of education is bachelors degree or higher

 # Goal